 - Dice the vegetables into fairly similar sizes so they cook evenly.

 - Check the tray bake after about 30 minutes.
 If It looks too dry, add a touch more stock.

 🍽 How to serve

-You can serve this baked chicken by itself for a lower carb dinner option, or with a green salad.
+You can serve this pesto chicken tray bake by itself for a lower carb dinner option, or with a green salad.

-If you wish to, then you can also pair with my mashed potato, couscous, rice or quinoa.
+If you wish to, then you can also pair with my mashed potato, cauliflower rice, couscous, rice or quinoa.

 🥣 More tasty chicken recipes